top of page

 Mood Swings:

-Many women find that during this time, they become angry more easily and often feel irritated.
+Many women find that during this time, they become angrier more easily and often feel irritated.
 Depression is another symptom.
 Reduced hormone levels can affect the brain, especially the areas that control emotions.
 The nervous system can also be more agitated, especially if stress levels are high and blood sugar fluctuates up and down.
 Adrenal support, reducing stress and stabilizing blood sugar by eating whole foods and eating regularly all help.

 Sleep Disturbances: